pingcap/docs/develop/dev-guide-use-views.md

 TiDB supports views.
 A view acts as a virtual table, whose schema is defined by the `SELECT` statement that creates the view.

-- Exposing only safe fields and data to users to ensure security of sensitive fields and data stored in the underlying table.
+- Exposing only safe fields and data to users to ensure the security of sensitive fields and data stored in the underlying table.
 - Defining complex queries that frequently appear as views to make complex queries easier and more convenient.

 ## Create a view